kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/transformations/_index.md

     responseTransforms: {}
   inheritTransformations: bool

 The `early` and `regular` attributes are used to specify when in the envoy filter chain the transformations run.
-The following diagram illustrates the stages at which each of the transformation filters run in relation to other envoy filters when applying transformations to a request.
-For request transformations, early transformations are applied before regular transformations.
+For request transformations, early transformations are applied before regular transformations as shown in the following diagram.
 For response transformations, this order is reversed, and regular transformations are applied before early transformations.
+To learn more about the order in which envoy filters are applied, see [HTTP filter chain processing](https://www.envoyproxy.io/docs/envoy/latest/intro/life_of_a_request#http-filter-chain-processing) in the envoy documentation.

 ![Transformation Filter Stages]({{% versioned_link_path fromRoot="/img/transformation_stages.png" %}})